DaBisounours/dero-visual-scripting/README.md

     - [ ] make let nodes like a process with one input
     - [ ] make a variable node
   - [ ] make an Operation node for +, -, *, /, %, and also boolean &&, ||
+  - [ ] Display Code in an expandable window on the right side
   - [ ] Export only a subset of functions
   - [ ] [OPTIONAL] Graph schema Versionning and retrocompatibility
   - [ ] Rename function